You probably have a lot of passwords, so it's understandable that you probably use the same one over and over again - understandable, but not safe.

 The app does all of its encryption locally, so LastPass never knows your master password, and the Premium tier also supports two-factor authentication for another layer of security.

-There are plugins and extensions available for Safari, Firefox, Chrome, Internet Explorer, Edge and Opera, all of which allow you to automatically access login details for sites and accounts or have LastPass autofill the login fields on your behalf.
+There are plugins and extensions available for Safari, Firefox, Chrome, Opera, and Microsoft Edge all of which allow you to automatically access login details for sites and accounts or have LastPass autofill the login fields on your behalf.
 Mobile apps for iOS and Android can also be found in the relevant app store.

-The interface is simple and straightforward to use, with a clean and intuitive design.
 Just like with other managers you have access to a vault where all of your passwords are stored, and these can be changed to more complex alternatives at the touch of a button.
 LastPass will also advise you on how secure your passwords are for your existing accounts.
 Getting set up is easy too, as you can import existing passwords from web browsers, email and other password manager.

 There is a free tier, although this is limited to one device, so if you want to sync across your Mac and iPhone you'll need to move up to the Premium tier.
 At the time of writing, this will cost £31.20/$36 per year.
-Those wanting more scope can opt for the family plan which includes six user accounts and only costs $48 per year on the LastPass website, which is about £44 once you factor in VAT.
+Those wanting more scope can opt for the family plan which includes six user accounts and only costs £40.80/$48 per year on the LastPass website.

 One of the advantages of a paid plan is an Emergency backup which means that should you suffer an accident, or even pass away, then your family will be given access to your account.

 Another long-standing favourite is 1Password.
 Much like the other offerings on this list the app comes with the standard vault that you access via a master password, and in which you can see and update your various account login details.